knative/serving/community/REVIEWING.md

 to them.
-Reviewers are expected to respond to *active* PRs with reasonable latency, and if reviewers fail to respond, those PRs may be assigned to other reviewers. *Active* PRs are considered those which have a proper CLA (`cla:yes`) label and do not need rebase to be merged.
-PRs that do not have a proper CLA, or require a rebase are not considered active PRs.
+Reviewers are expected to respond to *active* PRs with reasonable latency, and if reviewers fail to respond, those PRs may be assigned to other reviewers. *Active* PRs are considered those which have a proper CLA (`cla:yes`) label, are not WIP, are passing tests, and do not need rebase to be merged.
+PRs that do not have a proper CLA, are WIP, do not pass tests, or require a rebase are not considered active PRs.

 ### Holds